Abram-Magwai/bsas-mobile/README.md

 4. Use the filtering and visualization features to gain insights into your financial activities.
 5. Customize categories, add manual tags, or perform other actions to enhance your experience.
 - NB: some features will be implemented as time goes on.

-For more information on using the app, refer to the [User Guide](./docs/user-guide.md).

 ## Contributing